Coco Palms Resort: Torch lighting, Hollywood, weddings, and tree plantings

-Almost immediately, Hollywood took an interest in the Coco Palms, beginning in May 1953 with the filming of Miss Sadie Thompson, starring Rita Hayworth.
+Hollywood took an interest in the Coco Palms, beginning in May 1953 with the filming of Miss Sadie Thompson, starring Rita Hayworth.
 The Chapel in the Palm was built by the studio in the Coconut Grove specifically for this production.
 The film was shot in Technicolor and 3D on location in and around the Coco Palms property and the Wailua River.
 Along with Hayworth were actors Jose Ferrer and Aldo Ray, director Curtis Bernhardt, and the entire crew of the production also staying at the hotel.
 Using the Hollywood chapel, Grace Buscher would invent the Hawaiian wedding for tourists.
 In 1926 Charles E. King wrote the song "Ke Kali Nei Au" (Waiting There for Thee) for the musical production The Prince of Hawaii.
 The song was originally recorded in 1928 by Helen Desha Beamer, with its original Hawaiian-language lyrics.
 It was then recorded in 1951 by Bing Crosby with an English translation.
 In 1958 Al Hoffman and Dick Manning wrote additional English lyrics for Andy Williams.
 Now called "Hawaiian Wedding Song", it was featured prominently in the film Blue Hawaii, starring Elvis Presley, whose character is married at the lagoon at the Coco Palms in the finale.
 The hotel made a big business of selling "Blue Hawaii" weddings that recreated the floating wedding ceremony depicted in the film.
 Extras for this wedding package included two singers performing "Hawaiian Wedding Song" and a conch shell blower.
 The hotel looked a lot like a movie set, with similar details such as cement coco palm pillars.

 Another ceremony established by Buscher was the Coco Palms tree-planting ceremony.
 The idea was to help replenish the trees that had begun to die in the grove planted by Lindeman.
 It was established on May 10, 1955, to honor notable people from Kauai, Hawaii, and around the world.
 The first tree planting was for a local radio personality named Webley Edwards of the show Hawaii Calls.
 The ceremonies continued until 1980 and ended with the 127th tree planting, for architect John Gregg Allerton.
 Others who have had trees planted in their name include Duke Kahanamoku, Gene Autry, Liberace, James A. Michener, ʻIolani Luahine (Kumu hula), and the Kawānanakoa ohana (family).

 Hurricane Iniki and closure

 The resort has been closed since being hit by Hurricane Iniki in 1992.
-Even though the hotel was closed, tours through the grounds continue with Hawaii Movie Tours, which was sold to Robert's Hawaii in 2011.
-Bob Jasper, the former owner of the tour, still greets guests regularly with occasional entertainment by Larry Rivera, who recounts stories of playing and touring with Elvis.
-Jasper also serves as caretaker of the grounds.
+Even though the hotel was closed, tours through the grounds continued with Hawaii Movie Tours, which was sold to Robert's Hawaii in 2011.
+Bob Jasper, the former owner of the tour, greeted guests regularly with occasional entertainment by Larry Rivera, who recounted stories of playing and touring with Elvis.
+Jasper also served as caretaker of the grounds.
 On July 4, 2014, the resort caught fire.
 No one was injured, and the fire was controlled by early afternoon.